Inflectra/spira-documentation/README.md

+# Deploying to GitHub Pages
+In the master branch, run `mkdocs gh-deploy` and that's it!
+Your changes should be live after the command finishes!

 # Converting docx to MD
 1. Install mkdocs with `pip install mkdocs`, if you haven't already.
 Note that you need [pip](https://pip.pypa.io/en/stable/installing/) and Python for this to work.
 2. [Install Pandoc](https://pandoc.org/installing.html)